graup/django-prompt-responses/README.rst

 A flexible prompt and user responses data schema utilizing the generic content types.

-This app was born during a research project.
+This app was born during a university research project.
 The main use case is data collection.
-It lets you create numerous kinds of "prompts" (e.g. questions or tasks) and record user responses.
+It lets you create numerous kinds of "prompts" (questions or tasks) and record user responses.

+This supports these kind of prompts:

+* How do you feel today on a 1-5 scale?
+(Simple likert)
+* How do you like {object} on a 1-10 scale?
+(Object-based likert)
+* How related do you think it {object} to these other objects?
+(Tagging)

+Ratings and tags are simply integer values, their meaning can be defined by your application (e.g. 1 to 5 scales, or -1 = no, +1 = yes, and so on).

 Documentation
 -------------